Consumers can take control of their heating costs by improving energy efficiency and reducing the amount of energy required for heat.

 The best way to reduce your home heating costs is to install high-efficiency heating equipment.
 Here is a look at some of the technologies that can reduce your heating costs.

-Most of the oil-fired equipment that is installed today is rated at 86 percent efficiency or higher, and some new systems achieve 90 to 96 percent efficiency.
+Most of the fuel-fired equipment that is installed today is rated at 86 percent efficiency or higher, and some new systems achieve 90 to 96 percent efficiency.
 It is not unusual for a system upgrade to reduce heating costs by 30 percent, particularly if the appliance being replaced is more than 15 years old.

 Manufacturers use a variety of strategies to achieve high efficiency: